Cantor Yossele Rosenblatt once sang at the Breed Street Shul for the High Holy Days

 Now, I only know of Cantor Rosenblatt leading High Holy Days once at the historic Breed Street Shul.
 However, this is impressive enough to boast all on its own!

-Cantor Josef “Yossele” Rosenblatt (May 9, 1882 – June 19, 1933) came to America from the Ukraine and was regarded to be among the greatest cantors of all time.
+Cantor Josef “Yossele” Rosenblatt (May 9, 1882 – June 19, 1933) came to America from Ukraine and was regarded to be among the greatest cantors of all time.
 He is well-recognized as the most influential chazzan of the Golden Age of classical cantoral music.

 Cantor Yossele Rosenblatt, Sings a Synagogue Service.
 Recorded and pressed by RCA.